Trini Christmas Food: A Festival on a Plate

 Pastelles: Little Parcels of Love

 No Trini Christmas is complete without pastelles, the stars of the festive table.
 These golden cornmeal patties, stuffed with seasoned minced meat, olives, and raisins, are lovingly wrapped in banana leaves before being steamed to perfection.
 They’re not just food, they’re heritage, tracing back to our Spanish ancestors who brought tamale, like dishes to the islands.
 But trust Trinis to spice things up, adding local seasonings and that signature burst of flavour.
-Making pastelles is a family affair, and the aroma alone can make your mouth water.

 Sorrel: The Sip of the Season

 When it’s time to quench your thirst, nothing beats a glass of sorrel.
 Deep red, spiced, and tangy, this festive drink is a celebration in a glass.
-Made by boiling the petals of the sorrel plant with cinnamon, cloves, and ginger, sorrel is sweetened to taste and often gets an adult upgrade with a splash of rum.
+Made by boiling the petals of the sorrel plant with cinnamon, cloves and ginger, sorrel is sweetened to taste and often gets an adult upgrade with a splash of rum.
 It’s the perfect partner for the richness of Christmas meals, cooling you down while keeping your spirits up.

 Ham: The Ultimate Showstopper

-The Christmas ham is the undeniable diva of the Trini holiday table.
-Glazed with pineapple, brown sugar, and a touch of clove, it’s roasted to a glorious caramelised finish.
-The scent of a freshly baked ham can make you forget your manners—no judgement here if you sneak a slice before dinner starts!
-Pair it with soft, freshly baked hops bread, and you’ve got a sandwich worthy of the season.
+The scent of a freshly baked ham can make you forget your manners; no judgement here if you sneak a slice before dinner starts!
+Pair it with soft, freshly baked hops bread and you’ve got a sandwich worthy of the season.
+Ham is centre stage and deservedly so.

 Black Cake: Sweet, Boozy Bliss

-Now let’s talk dessert.
-Black cake is more than a treat; it’s an event.
-Dried fruits are soaked for months (sometimes years) in rum and wine, creating a heady mixture that’s blended into a luscious batter spiced with cinnamon and nutmeg.
-Every family has its own secret recipe, and a slice of black cake is like a warm, boozy hug that screams "Merry Christmas!"
+Black cake isn’t just dessert; it’s an event.
+Dried fruits are soaked for months. sometimes years in rum and wine, creating a heady mixture that’s blended into a luscious batter spiced with cinnamon and nutmeg.

 The Trini Table: A Cultural Carnival